livereload/livereload-site/livereload.com/_articles/editors/espresso.md

 *   jumping to a compilation error location;

-*   live reloading in Espresso live preview window (if you use the SCRIPT tag integration method — see: [How do I choose the best integration method?](http://go.livereload.com/integration))
+*   live reloading in Espresso live preview window (if you use the SCRIPT tag integration method — see: {% ref browser: How do I choose the best integration method? %})

 Installation: